-I know that when I’m shopping for a new product, I’m horribly biased against lower priced products.
+I know that when I’m shopping for a new product, I’m horribly biased against lower-priced products.
 I think that many other professional reviewers are, too.

 Here’s what we reviewers (and many consumers) think:

 “Wow.
 Look at the price tag on that iron.
 That’s cheap.
 Obviously there’s going to be something wrong with, right?
 It’s cheap.
 I wouldn’t buy that.
 And if I won’t buy it because it’s cheap, then nobody else will, right?
-Except maybe those penny-pinchers who are always looking to save money above all else.
+Except for maybe those penny-pinchers who are always looking to save money above all else.
 It’ll probably be broken out of the box.
 Well, then let’s move on to something that people will actually be interested in.
 Nothing to see here.”

 That’s probably not that far off from what actually went through my head when I was doing my initial research for my next steam iron review.
 But for some odd reason, I ignored that whole train of thought and looked into it a little more.